AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 3/Overview.md

 # Overview

-Alibaba Cloud Linux 3 is the third release of the Linux operating system provided by Alibaba Cloud.
-In addition to all of the features inherited from Alibaba Cloud Linux 2, Alibaba Cloud Linux 3 offers a better cloud operating system experience and provides improved security, stability, and runtime performance.
+Alibaba Cloud Linux 3 is the third edition of the Linux operating system developed by Alibaba Cloud and is fully compatible with the CentOS 8 ecosystem.
+In addition to all the proprietary features inherited from Alibaba Cloud Linux 2, Alibaba Cloud Linux 3 offers a better cloud operating system experience and provides improved security, stability, and runtime performance.
 You can create Elastic Compute Service \(ECS\) instances from Alibaba Cloud Linux 3 images.
 Alibaba Cloud Linux 3 images are free to use, and Alibaba Cloud provides long-term technical support \(LTS\) for them.

 ## Scenarios